-We, the undersigned, being a majorit certify that at a public meeting duly held on the foregoing Conservation Restriction from wife, to the Sudbury Conservation Commit General Laws of Massachusetts. n Mark R. Hollyer and Robin Pendelton oted to approve n, husband and
+We, the undersigned, being a majoric certify that at a public meeting duly held on the foregoing Conservation Restriction from wife, to the Sudbury Conservation Commit General Laws of Massachusetts.
+Mark R. Hollyer and Robin Pendelto oted to approve n, husband and

 BOARD OF SELECTMEN:

 Robert C. Haarde, Chairman

 Leonard A. Simon, Vice-Chairman

 Patricia Brown, Member

 Daniel E. Carty, Member

 Susan N. Iuliano, Member

 COMMONWEAL TH OF MASSACHUSETTS

-On this day of personally appeared Robert Haarde, Leonard Susan N. Iuliano and proved to me through substitution of the proceeding or attached document, and acknowledge stated purpose. satisfactory evidence of identification with persons whose names are signed on Carty and which was the
+On this day of personally appeared Robert Haarde, Leonard Susan N. Iuliano and proved to me through to be a proceeding or attached document, and acknostated purpose. satisfactory evidence of identification the persons whose names are signed or Carty and which was the

 Notary Public My Commission Expires: